A Minimalist Home Isn't Boring, Because You Add the Color

 Your comfortable minimalist home will never be boring.

-It's filled with you and the people you love.
+Your home is filled with you and the people you love.
 It's filled with music, laughter, and stories of your life.
 It may not hold a ton of things, but what is there is used and enjoyed.

+Never think that your minimalist home can't be the most supportive and comfortable place for you and your family.
 You don't need thousands of possessions to have a vibrant and fulfilling life.
 YOU add the color – you and your relationships, experiences, and accomplishments.

 So beyond what you need in order to bathe, dress, cook, eat, create, connect, and sleep, add a little comfort and beauty to your home, and then focus on living a good life.